shadowCow/trading-ecosystem/spark-data-analysis/direction_20180427.md

 Stage 2 seems like a TensorFlow or DeepLearning4J thing.
 Stage 3 seems like either part of Stage 2 framework or maybe back to Spark.
 Stage 4 seems like a MongoDB thing.

+### Next
+Well, maybe we forget optimality and fancy techniques and make this simple...

+We need...
+- A way to specify the structure of the decision model such that there are adjustable parameters.
+- A way to evaluate the model for a given parameter set.
+- A way to search the parameter space for 'good' models.

+Then we just save the good models.

+That doesn't need to be complicated.

+What we need is a flexible enough way of defining the decision model such that we can automate a broad search for something that works.

+And then we need a GOOD evaluation procedure.